Israel says it thwarts imminent Iranian attack from Syria

 Lt.
 Col. Jonathan Conricus, a military spokesman, said Iran’s Revolutionary Guards’ Al Quds force, working with allied Shiite militias, had been planning to send a number of explosives-laden attack drones into Israel.

 Conricus said Israel had monitored the plot for several months and on Thursday prevented Iran from making an “advanced attempt” to execute the same plan.
-Then, Iran tried against late Saturday to carry out the same attack, he said.
+Then, Iran tried again late Saturday to carry out the same attack, he said.

 “We were able to thwart this attack with fighter jets,” he said, saying the Iranian attack was believed to be “very imminent.”